jhartmann/matriclock/README.md

 Buttons: Connect S0 to GPIO, S1 to 3V3, and place 10kΩ pull-down resistors between GND and the corresponding GPIO pin.
 DHT22: Place a 10kΩ pull-up resistor between VCC and DATA of DHT22.

+You can leave out the DHT22 sensor if you don't need the temperature/humidity display.
+Please also set `use_dht_sensor = False` in this case.

 ## Operation